-The group has identified The New Clicks Foundation Trust and The Clicks Helping Hand Trust as related parties because of the group's involvement in the charitable and developmental activities of the trusts.
-The group has not consolidated these entities as it is not exposed to variable returns from them and any non-financial benefit is considered to be insignificant.
-The total net assets and net income for the two entities are R16.2 million (2014: R14.0 million) and R2.1 million (2014: R4.6 million) respectively.
+The Group has identified The New Clicks Foundation Trust and The Clicks Helping Hand Trust as related parties because of the Group's involvement in the charitable and developmental activities of the trusts.
+The Group has not consolidated these entities as it is not exposed to variable returns from them and any non-financial benefit is considered to be insignificant.
+The total net assets and net income for the two entities are R14.0 million (2013: R9.9 million) and R4.6 million (2013: R1.6 million) respectively.
 Donations to these entities during the year from subsidiary companies were:

 Group

-2015 R'000 2014 R'000
+2014 R'000 2013 R'000

-The Clicks Helping Hand Trust 5 729 5 507
+The Clicks Helping Hand Trust 5 507 3 649

-The New Clicks Foundation Trust
+The New Clicks Foundation Trust - 6

-No financial benefits were derived by the group from these relationships.
-See note 13 for further information relating the loan balances owing by the charitable trusts.
+No financial benefits were derived by the Group from these relationships.
+See note 13 for further information relating to the loan balances owing by the charitible trusts.

-Contributions to pension and provident fund
+Contributions to pension and providend funds

-Contributions paid to pension and provident funds are included in note 4 and additional information in note 22.
+Contributions paid to pension and provident funds are included in note 4 and additional information in note 23.